Engin-Boot/capture-behavior-of-a-visit-counter-muskan01/needs-facilities.md

   Given - There is a entry card allotment system with report generation system When - a visitor enters a hospital
   And - entry card issues to the visitor
-  And - Entry card allotment system is updated
+  And - Entry card allotment system updates
   Then - Report generates according to the entry card allotment system

 Scenario: Alert when seating capacity is full